 You can use the AI settings on a multitude of images, which is technically possible in Photoshop, but Lightroom makes this process way easier.
 Therefore, it gets its own independent spot on the list!

-Which of the Best AI Photo Editors Is Right for You?
+Which AI Photo Editor Is Right for You?

 Although AI photo editors will never be perfect nor will they be able to replace human decision-making, they certainly have their strong suits.
 Efficient professional photographers will utilize at least one form of AI editing technology, simply because it speeds up their workflow so tremendously.
 Less time in front of the computer equals more time behind the lens!